wockenfuss/connect_four/README.md

 ## Features

-* The game accomodates human-v-human, human-v-computer and computer-v-twitter modes.
+* The game accommodates human-v-human, human-v-computer and computer-v-twitter modes.

 ## Credits